cerebral/cerebral/docs/packages/firebase_admin.md

 `npm install function-tree-firebase-admin@next --save --save-exact`

 ## description
 The firebase admin package for function-tree allows you to easily handle Firebase Queues.
 With the Cerebral debugger you will even be able to merge execution data cross client/server.
-This package helps you set up a **TaskRunner** which combines a function tree definition of your choice with a Firebase Queue reference.
+This package helps you set up a **QueueHandler** which registers your specs with queues and lets you know when new tasks are ready to be run.

 ## Provider
 First you create a function tree with the Firebase provider.
 You will need to add the Devtools with the same port as the client to merge execution.